justus-ai/amazing_food/README.md

 heroku open

-Credits
+# Credits
 Code
-The majority f the code is from the instructions videos by tim_ci of code institute as i followed keenly to come u with tie website as end result.
+The majority of the code is from the instructions videos by tim_ci of code institute as i followed keenly to come up with the  website as end result.

 Bootstrap4: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

-Content
+# Content
 All content was written by Justus Mwita Marwa but very much under the instruction and tutelage of the code institute videos of the get tasks project

-Acknowledgements
+# Acknowledgements
 My Mentor for continuous helpful feedback.

 Tutor support at Code Institute for their support.